 - Eliminates the initial 5-sec DNS latency CNI bridge mode introduces today due to "just in time" bridge setup.

-- One of the corner cases in bridge mode is that the Azure CNI can't keep updating the custom DNS server lists users add to either VNET or NIC.
-This results in the CNI picking up only the first instance of the DNS server list.
-Solved in Transparent mode as CNI doesn't change any eth0 properties.
+- One of the corner cases in Bridge mode is that the Azure CNI can't keep updating the custom DNS server lists users add to either VNET or NIC.
+This scenario results in the CNI picking up only the first instance of the DNS server list.
+This issue is resolved in Transparent mode, as CNI doesn't change any eth0 properties.
 See more here.

 - Provides better handling of UDP traffic and mitigation for UDP flood storm when ARP times out.
-In bridge mode, when bridge doesn't know a MAC address of destination pod in intra-VM Pod-to-Pod communication, by design, this results in storm of the packet to all ports.
-Solved in Transparent mode as there are no L2 devices in path.
+In Bridge mode, when bridge doesn't know a MAC address of destination pod in intra-VM Pod-to-Pod communication, by design, it results in storm of the packet to all ports.
+This issue is resolved in Transparent mode, as there are no L2 devices in path.
 See more here.

-How to avoid permission ownership setting slow issues when the volume has a lot of files?
+How to avoid permission ownership setting slow issues when the volume has numerous files?

-chmod() all the files and directories inside the volume - with a few exceptions noted below.
-This happens even if group ownership of the volume already matches the requested
+chmod() all the files and directories inside the volume (with a few exceptions noted below).
+This scenario happens even if group ownership of the volume already matches the requested

-fsGroup, and can be expensive for larger volumes with lots of small files, which causes pod startup to take a long time.
+fsGroup.
+It can be expensive for larger volumes with lots of small files, which can cause pod startup to take a long time.
 This scenario has been a known problem before v1.20, and the workaround is setting the Pod run as root:

 apiVersion: v1 kind: Pod metadata: name: security-context-demo spec: securityContext: runAsUser: 0 fsGroup: 0